P-Konstantin/Images-filter-application/README.md

 * The file with basic program functions is app_functions.py
 * OpenCV and NumPy libraries were used to convert images.
 * OS module was used for working with directories.
+* The frontend part of application was made with Bootstrap 3.

 You can see the program work by clicking on the link below.